aiguofer/gspread-pandas/README.rst

 to handle things specific to working with DataFrames as well as some extra nice to have features.

+The target audience are Data Analysts and Data Scientists, but it can also be used by Data Engineers or anyone trying to automate workflows with Google Sheets and Pandas.

 Some key goals/features:

+-  Be easy to use interactively, with good docstrings and auto-completion
--  Nicely handle headers and indexes
+-  Nicely handle headers and indexes (including multi-level headers and merged cells)
 -  Run on Jupyter, headless server, and/or scripts
 -  Allow storing different user credentials or using Service Accounts
 -  Automatically handle token refreshes
 -  Enable handling of frozen rows and columns
--  Enable handling of merged cells when pulling data
+-  Enable filling in all merged cells when pulling data
 -  Nicely handle large data sets and auto-retries
 -  Enable creation of filters
--  Handle retries when exceeding 100s quota
+-  Handle retries when exceeding 100 second user quota
 -  When pushing DataFrames with MultiIndex columns, allow merging or flattening headers
--  Ability to nicely handle Spreadsheet permissions
+-  Ability to handle Spreadsheet permissions
 -  Ability to specify ``ValueInputOption`` and ``ValueRenderOption`` for specific columns

 Installation / Usage